KhronosGroup/NNEF-Tools/nnef_tools/README.md

 * The `--compress` option generates a compressed `tgz` file.
 It can also take a further compression level argument.
 * The `--annotate-shapes` flag generates the graph description with the shapes of tensors annotated in comments.
 * The `--output-names` option takes a list of tensor names, and considers those as outputs, and only converts the sub-graph required to compute those outputs.
+* The `--tensor-mapping` option allows to save the mapping of tensor names (mapping from the input model to the output model) into a separate json file.

 ## Conversion from TF Python code